General Electric sees digital revenue tripling to $15 billion by 2020

 In one example of its latest offerings, GE on Tuesday announced Digital Power Plant, a software suite designed to help utilities save money through increased reliability, reduced maintenance costs and other means.

-(Reporting by Lewis Krauskopf in New York; Editing by Lisa Von Ahn and Diane Craft)
+(Reporting by Lewis Krauskopf in New York; Editing by Lisa Von Ahn)